patternplate/patternplate/docs/guides/add-pattern.md

 * Text editor
 * **patternplate project**

-  Follow along our [Getting Started Guide](./doc/docs/guides/getting-started) to bootstrap one.
+  * Follow along our [Getting Started Guide](./doc/docs/guides/getting-started) to bootstrap one.
+  * A completed copy is available via `git clone https://github.com/patternplate/getting-started.git`
+  * Make sure to start patternplate via `pattternplate start` and check it is running on `http://localhost:1337`.

 ## Create a new pattern